Ethansmit/python_tutorial/Section-1/python-basics.md

 # Adding elements
-names.extend([1,2]) # Extend adds each element as its own element to the end. names.append([1,2]) # Adds a single element that is [1,2] to the end.
+names.extend([1,2]) # Extend adds each element as its own element to the end. names.append([1,2]) # Adds a single element that is [1,2] to the end. names.insert(2, 'Bob') # Inserts 'Bob' at index 2.

 # Removing elements
 del(names[0]) # Removes element at index 0.
+names.remove('Tim') # removes the first instance of x in the list. names.pop() # removes last element.
+Input specifies an index to remove.

 # Some important functions
 len(names)
+names.clear() # Removes all items from the list. names.count(x) # counts the number of times 'x' appears in names. list.sort() # sorts the list. list.reverse() # reverses elements in list. list.copy() # shallow copies list.

+# List comprehension is a means of creating a list in a single line.
+numbers = [1, 2, 3, 4, 5]
+numbers2 = [number + 1 for number in numbers]
 ```
+For stack implementation, append and pop can be used to a stack ADT.

 ### Tuples
 Tuples are an ordered collection, but unlike lists, they are unmutable.
 They